Kangnagupta/covid_dataset/README.md

 # covid_dataset
-My Data Analytics Project, where i calculate the data and provide the accurate information in a simple manner
+My Data Analytics Project over covid 19 pandamic
+Here i calculate the data and provide the accurate information into a easy manner I used Numpy,Pandas and their function to fetch the data well